ZuInnoTe/spring-boot-angular-example/backend/docs/CONFIGURE.md

 An example can be also found [here](../src/main/resources/application.yml).
 ## Server TLS Protocols
-You should only enable latest TLS protocols with perfect forward secrecy.
-You can find recommendations in TBD
+You should only enable latest TLS protocols with [perfect forward secrecy](https://en.wikipedia.org/wiki/Forward_secrecy).
+You can find them in [recommendations by Mozilla](https://wiki.mozilla.org./Security/Server_Side_TLS).

 Example:
 ```